ibmresilient/resilient-community-apps/fn_pagerduty/README.md

 These guides are available on the IBM Documentation website at [ibm.biz/cp4s-docs](https://ibm.biz/cp4s-docs).
 From this web page, select your IBM Cloud Pak for Security version.
 From the version-specific IBM Documentation page, select Case Management and Orchestration & Automation.

 ### Proxy Server
-The app does support a proxy server.
+The app does not support a proxy server.

 ### Python Environment
-Both Python 2.7 and Python 3.6 are supported.
+Both Python 3.6 and 3.9 are supported

 Additional package dependencies may exist for each of these packages:
 * beautifulsoup4
 * pdpyras